+You will also need to determine your 2022 income tax bracket.
 This will help you in completing the individual tax forms necessary to reflect the income that you earn from each of your clients.

 As a freelancer, you are your own boss.
 On the plus side, you get to make all the decisions for your work.
 On the downside, you need to settle the tax dues that an employer usually handles for their employees.